 - 1/2 teaspoon Dijon

 - Cook orzo according to package instructions, and allow to cool.

 - Combine all salad ingredients in a large bowl.

-- Shake together all vinaigrette ingredients until sugar is completely dissolved, then stir into the salad until completely combined.
+- Shake together all vinaigrette ingredients, then stir into the salad until completely combined.

 - This salad does not keep well and I recommend that you eat it within 1 hour of dressing.
 See storage tips in the notes.

 - cook orzo up to 2 days ahead

 - shake up vinaigrette up to 7 days ahead